dustinpfister/blog_posts/_posts/threejs-data-texture.md

 layout: post
 categories: three.js
 id: 978
-updated: 2022-10-06 07:12:14
+updated: 2022-10-06 07:31:44
-version: 1.33
+version: 1.34
 ---

-I have wrote a [number of posts on the use of canvas elements](/2020/03/23/canvas-example/), and also a post on [using canvas elements as a way to create textures](/2018/04/17/threejs-canvas-texture/) for the materials that are used for mesh objects in threejs.
-However there is another built in way to create textures with javaScript code other than making use of canvas elements, and this option is the [data textures](https://threejs.org/docs/#api/en/textures/DataTexture) class.

-When it comes to using data textures as a way to create textures with javaScrript code in threejs I just need to know how to produce the texture that I want in terms of a [Unit8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) with a set of four values for each color channel.
-That is that I need to create an array with integer values between and including the range of 0 to 255 for red, green, blue and alpha color channels for each pixel.
+[Data textures](https://threejs.org/docs/#api/en/textures/DataTexture) are a way to go about creating textures in threejs than can then be used for one of the various map options for materials.
+When it comes to using data textures as a way to create textures with javaScrript code in threejs I just need to know how to produce the texture that I want in terms of a [Unit8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) with a set of four values, one for each color channel and a single alpha transparency channel.
+That is that I need to create an array with integer values between and including the range of 0 to 255 for red, green, blue and alpha for each pixel.
 Once I have that I can just pass that array, along with a width and height value to the THREE.DataTexture constructor function and the returned result will be a texture that I can then use for the various maps of a material such as the standard material that in turn can be used with a geometry to skin a mesh object.

+There is then maybe also a bit more to write about with data textures when it comes to how to go about updating them, after that I think that I will end up started to branch off into other closely related subjects.

 <!-- more -->